marvinjason/dotfiles/README.md

 ## Prerequisites

-Make sure you have vim 8.1+ installed.
+Make sure you have vim and tmux installed.
+If you are going to enable cursorline, make sure you have vim 8.1+ installed.
 There is an issue with scolling performance when cursorline is enabled for lower versions.

-To build from source:
+To build vim from source in Ubuntu:

 ```sh
 # You need a few stuff to build from source